BYU-Hydroinformatics/Hydrostats/docs/timezones.rst

 List of Timezones
 =================

 The list of timezones to use when applying timezones to your data.
-These timezones are baseod on Olsen timezone database, using the python package pytz.
+These timezones are based on Olsen timezone database, using the python package pytz.

 - Africa/Abidjan (+00:00)